-The Beauvau street, which bears the name of a governor of Provence, was opened in 1785 on the land of the Arsenal des Galères (galley arsenal).
-It was one of the first streets of Marseille made with pavements.
-Please note Hôtel Beauvau at no. 4 where Lamartine stayed in 1832 as well as Georges Sand and Frédéric Chopin in 1835.
+The Beauvau street, opened in 1785 on the Arsenal des Galères’ land.
+It is one of the first streets in Marseille to have pavements.
+Hôtel Beauvau at number 4 lodged Lamartine in 1832 and George Sand and Frédéric Chopin in 1835.

 The Opera House

 The people of Marseille have always loved theatre and opera.
 Building work on the Grand Théâtre didn’t begin until the Arsenal des Galères’ land was sold in 1781.
 The entire area was then based around this vast plot whose streets were devoted to theatre and music (Corneille, Molière, Lully etc.) and the greatest representatives of Royalty in Provence.